Aspiring-Writer/_posts/tmf-2.md

 "I know, I know, it's just that―"

-"You want to avenge your parents, I get it; but the council have a right to know why you're obsessed with this guy, or group."
+"You want to avenge your parents, I get it, but the council has a right to know why you're obsessed with this guy, or group."

 "They might already know why."